aleshaleksey/fansys23/monsters-npcs/profanes.md

 In most settings vampires are beings of intense hunger, both for sustenance (blood) and for carnal pleasures.

+### Spawn and the Vampiric Hierarchy

+In most settings, vampires are capable of creating spawn and have some kind of vampiric hierarchy.
+Below are a couple of suggested OPTIONAL rules related to vampirism.

+#### Vampiric Obedience and Vampiric Inheritance

+A vampire spawn can be commanded by the vampire that created (the "sire") it as if it was a mortal affected by the "command mortal" spell without a limit on the number of commands.
+Should a "sire" be destroyed the first spawn it created becomes a true vampire, the others become spawn under its control or are destroyed (as the new sire choses).

+#### Creating Spawn

+A vampire may perform a ritual upon the body of a ["humanoid"](../10-conditions-types.md#mortals) whose blood it has drunk, that involves using 1HP worth of its own blood to create a spawn.
+The ritual takes 1 hour to complete.
+Next dusk, the body rises as a vampire spawn of its sire.
+If the body is treated with [holy water](../12-equipment-economy.md#alchemical-reagents-and-potions), supernatural [light damage](../10-conditions-types.md#light), [divine](../10-conditions-types.md#divine), or [entropic](../10-conditions-types.md#entropic) damage before the next dusk, the ritual fails.
+If the sire is destroyed before the body has risen, it instead awakens as a true vampire instead.

+#### Vampiric Resurrection

+Ancient vampires (such as vampire lords, and other vampires that the group deems worthy, but never spawn) do not perish when their physical form is destroyed.
+Instead, their spirit flees to the place where they first awoke as a vampire.
+Their body is then reformed the next dusk, with 1 HP, and 0 MP, SP, MP dice and SP dice.
+Such a vampire is only truly destroyed if:

+- The location no longer exists.
+- The location is within the are of effect of an ["undying realm"](../08-spell-list.md#undying-realm).
+- The location is sanctified with holy water between the time that vampire's physical form is destroyed and the next dusk.

 ___
 ### Vampire Spawn